 What Is Mitral Atresia?

 Mitral atresia is a congenital defect of the mitral valve.
-The mitral valve, also known as the bicuspid valve, is present between the left ventricle and left atrium.
+The mitral valve, also known as the bicuspid valve, is between the left ventricle and the left atrium.
 In mitral atresia, the valve is either completely closed or absent altogether.
-The function of the mitral valve is to allow the passage of oxygenated blood from the left atrium to the left ventricle, from which it travels through the aorta and reaches all the organs of the body during the heart relaxation phase.
+The function of the mitral valve is to allow the passage of oxygenated blood from the left atrium to the left ventricle, from which it travels through the aorta and reaches the body organs during the heart’s relaxation phase.

 What Causes Mitral Atresia?